-A preliminary injunction is an order of the court issued by the clerk of the court upon the filing of the Petition for Dissolution of Marriage.
-It is immediately effective upon the person filing the Petition for Dissolution of Marriage and is effective on the other spouse when it is served upon that other spouse.
-The injunction prevents either party from concealing assets, transferring ownership of assets, and removing the children from Arizona among other things.
+The Clerk of the Court issues a preliminary injunction when the Petition for Dissolution of Marriage is filed.
+It is immediately effective upon the person submitting the Petition for Dissolution of Marriage and is valid on the other spouse when served upon that other spouse.
+The injunction prevents either party from concealing assets, transferring ownership of assets, and removing the children from Arizona, among other things.

 The Summons in Arizona

-The summons is a document that is served on the other spouse and contains information on what that spouse must do to avoid the court entering a default judgment of divorce.
-It notifies the person the divorce has been filed and informs them how much time they have to file a Response to Petition for Dissolution of Marriage to avoid the entry of a default divorce decree.
+The Summons is a document that is served on the other spouse and contains information on what that spouse must do to avoid the court entering a default judgment of divorce.
+The Summons notifies the other spouse of the divorce.
+It also informs them how much time they have to file a Response to Petition for Dissolution of Marriage.

 Notice to Convert Health Insurance in an Arizona divorce

-A spouse covered by his or her spouse’s health insurance plan has a right to retain that plan and convert his or her plan to an individual health insurance plan.
-The notice to convert health insurance notice simply informs the spouses of their right to convert their health insurance into their own individual plan without losing health insurance coverage.
+A spouse covered by his or her spouse’s health insurance plan has a right to retain that plan and convert his or her health insurance to an individual health insurance plan.
+The notice to convert health insurance notice informs the spouses of their right to convert their health insurance into their plan without losing health insurance coverage.

 Sensitive Data Sheet in an Arizona divorce

-The court needs a lot of information from the parties in a divorce, including dates of birth, social security numbers and the like.
-To ensure this information remains protected, this information is all listed on the sensitive data sheet, which is not available to the public.
+The court needs a lot of information from the parties in a divorce.
+The court needs dates of birth, social security numbers, and the like.
+This information is listed on the sensitive data sheet, which is not available to the public.